gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part6.md

 Start by enumerating all the different actions an NPC can take in `NpcAction`.
 Define an `Agent` type which will currently be empty.

 The method `Agent::act` chooses an action for an NPC to take.
 Note a second implementation of `CanEnter` here.
-Since we're no actually choosing the direction an NPC will walk (if any), it's now necessary to account for the fact that NPCs can't move through one another, so we should route the current NPC around the other NPCs.
+Since we're not actually choosing the direction an NPC will walk (if any), it's now necessary to account for the fact that NPCs can't move through one another, so we should route the current NPC around the other NPCs.
 Recall that `World::can_npc_enter` only considers a cell to be traversable if it contains neither a wall, nor an NPC.

 The call to `behaviour_context.distance_map_search_context.search_first` chooses a direction for the NPC to move.
-It will move in the direction of the first step along a path which will take it to the reachable cell nearest to the player within `SEARCH_DISTANCE` of the NPC.
+It will move in the direction of the first step along a path which will take it to the reachable cell nearest to the player, within `SEARCH_DISTANCE` of the NPC.
 The lower `SEARCH_DISTANCE`, the less inclined an NPC will be to walk around other NPCs to reach the player.

 Add a `BehaviourContext` to `GameState`, and update `ai_state` to be a `ComponentTable<Agent>` instead of